 Johns Hopkins All Children's and Bayfront jointly operate a state-approved pediatric trauma program and residency.
 This Level 2 trauma center brings patients to both institutions via helicopter, fixed-wing aircraft and neonatal/pediatric transport ambulances.
 Johns Hopkins All Children's is one of four pediatric trauma centers in the state of Florida.

-Johns Hopkins All Children’s and Florida Hospital have joined forces to enhance the connection between local health care providers, pediatric specialists and families throughout Hillsborough and Pasco counties.
-Through an exclusive affiliation with Florida Hospital Tampa, All Children’s Specialty Physicians provide pediatric programs in more than 10 specialties.
-Furthermore, our relationship extends into Florida Hospital emergency centers in Carrollwood, Wesley Chapel and Zephyrhills where their board-certified physicians have adopted our evidence-based pediatric emergency medicine clinical protocols.
+Johns Hopkins All Children’s and AdventHealth have joined forces to enhance the connection between local health care providers, pediatric specialists and families throughout Hillsborough and Pasco counties.
+Through an exclusive affiliation with AdventHealth Tampa, All Children’s Specialty Physicians provide pediatric programs in more than 10 specialties.
+Furthermore, our relationship extends into AdventHealth emergency centers in Carrollwood, Tampa, Wesley Chapel and Zephyrhills where their board-certified physicians have adopted our evidence-based pediatric emergency medicine clinical protocols.

 The North Region includes northern Pinellas, Pasco, Hernando and other nearby counties.
 Johns Hopkins All Children’s has outpatient care centers in Palm Harbor and New Port Richey.
 We also collaborate with community and regional hospitals, including The Medical Center of Trinity, Bayfront Health Spring Hill and Oak Hill Hospital.
 All Children’s Specialty Physicians provide a variety of services and staff the neonatal intensive care units in each of these facilities.

-The Florida Hospital North Pinellas emergency center is staffed with board certified emergency center (EC) physicians.
+The AdventHealth North Pinellas emergency center is staffed with board certified emergency center (EC) physicians.
 The EC has adopted clinical protocols from Johns Hopkins All Children’s Hospital evidence-based standards of care for pediatric emergency medicine.

 The South Region extends south of the Sunshine Skyway and includes Manatee, Sarasota, Charlotte, Lee and other counties.
 Johns Hopkins All Children’s has outpatient care centers in Fort Myers, North Port and Sarasota.
 We also collaborate with community and regional hospitals, including Sarasota Memorial and Bayfront Health Port Charlotte.
 At Sarasota Memorial, our All Children’s Specialty Physicians staff the inpatient pediatric unit 24 hours a day, 7 days a week, 365 days a year.